AnthonySteele/anthonysteele.github.io/ExceptionHandling.md

 Catching all exceptions is not ideal: when you wrap e.g. a database operation in `catch(Exception ex)` you’re going to catch several kinds of exception - [See Eric Lippert's taxonomy](https://learn.microsoft.com/en-us/archive/blogs/ericlippert/vexing-exceptions):

 * Exception types that you shouldn't catch at all, as you can’t handle them, e.g. `OutOfMemoryException`.
 These are often **fatal** exceptions.
 * Common Exception types that you did not anticipate, but are your own **boneheaded** fault.  e.g. a `NullReferenceException`.
 Humility is a virtue for coders, as we all make boneheaded mistakes from time to time.
-These should instead be fixed not b catching it, but with code changes to prevent the exception being thrown at all.
+These should instead be fixed not by catching the error, but with code changes to prevent the code from throwing at all.
 Iteratively fixing your stuff is another virtue.
-* The type that you wanted to catch.
+* The type that you needed to catch.
 These are often **exogenous** - arising due to processes outside of your control, and where you have to deal with them e.g. a  `SqlException` or network error.

-Exception handling is often done poorly in this ways:
+Exception handling is often done poorly in this way:
-Catch blocks should happen for "a very limited range of exception types that you know you can safely handle" - this means using specific exception types.
+Catch blocks should happen "[for a very limited range of exception types that you know you can safely handle](https://enterprisecraftsmanship.com/posts/exceptions-for-flow-control/)" - this means using specific exception types.
 Central to this is the idea that the **Exception types matter**, that they are not all the same type, and that the type is there to be used as a filter.

-Exception handling is also often done poorly in another way: Catch blocks should often wrap a specific block that has known failure modes, rather than as a blanket around the whole thing.
-Poorly targeted as to the code inside the `try...catch` block.
+Exception handling is also often done poorly in another way:  Poorly targeted as to the code inside the `try...catch` block.

+Catch blocks should often wrap a specific block that has known failure modes, rather than as a blanket around lots of diverse code.
 Rather than think of as "wrap this whole method in a catch all exceptions because it can fail" rather as "wrap this database operation in a catch `DbException` block because failures of that kind can happen in that block, and are `exogenous` as they happen at or en route to the database server, beyond my control.

 Exclude the request building code before it or the response parsing code after it from this catch block as this code _cannot_ throw `DbException`.
 This ensures that you're not sweeping up other "unexpected failures.